XimengDeng/IST671_Mapping-Chinese-Art-in-the-US/README.md

 5.	**Chinese Paintings Cataloging Policy and Work Records**: This file provides a metadata schema for cataloging ancient Chinese paintings.
 Note: This was the final assignment for the IST616 Information Resources: Organization and Access course and was developed as a cataloging policy for a hypothetical virtual project.

+## Book Source

+1. Clair, Michael S. *The Great Chinese Art Transfer: How so Much of China’s Art Came to America*.
+Fairleigh Dickinson University Press, Madison, 2016.

+2. Meyer, Karl E. (Karl Ernest), 1928-2019, and Shareen B. Brysac. *The China Collectors: America’s Century-Long Hunt for Asian Art Treasures*.
+Palgrave Macmillan, New York, 2015.

+3. Tomkins, Calvin. *Merchants and Masterpieces: The Story of the Metropolitan Museum of Art.* [1st ed.] ed.
+E.P.
+Dutton 1970.

+4. Rujivacharakul Vimalin. *Collecting China: The World China and a History of Collecting*.
+University of Delaware Press, Newark Del, 2011.

+5. Steuber, Jason, and Guolong Lai, editors. *Collectors Collections & Collecting the Arts of China: Histories & Challenges*.
+University Press of Florida, 2014.

+6. Netting, Lara Jaishree. *A Perpetual Fire: John C. Ferguson and His Quest for Chinese Art and Culture*.
+Hong Kong University Press, 2013.

 contact: xdengg02@gmail.com